MELScience/blog.melscience.com/en/2017-04-10-bigges-problems-with-virtual-reality.md

 <iframe width="640" height="360" src="http://www.youtube.com/embed/9hUIxyE2Ns8?start=405&rel=0" frameborder="0" allowfullscreen></iframe>
 <br>

-There is a similar situation in VR; we use handheld controllers for the HTC Vive and Oculus Rift.
+There is a similar situation in VR; we use handheld controllers for the VR devices like HTC Vive or Oculus Rift.
 In order for VR to get rid of its stylus equivalent, hand-tracking technology has a ways to go.
 Leap Motion has hand-tracking technology, but it's still not good enough for the mass market.

 <iframe width="640" height="360" src="http://www.youtube.com/embed/rnlCGw-0R8g?start=15&rel=0" frameborder="0" allowfullscreen></iframe>
 <br>

-Google Daydream and latest the GearVR pointer controllers are two very interesting option, because they allow users to hold their hands in comfortable position.
-This is important, because holding your hands out in front of you can get tiring.
+Google Daydream and latest the GearVR pointer controllers are a very interesting option, because they allow users to hold their hands in comfortable position.
+This is important, because holding your hands out in front of you for an hour can get tiring.
 (Try it!)
 I believe in two to four years, we will get robust hand tracking with built-in cameras.
 But I also believe we need to find some creative solution for input problem in VR, because even hand-tracking technology doesn't solve the fatigue issue.

 ## Problem 7: Disconnected from the real word